top of page

 Introducing PUSH!

-This training is following in the footsteps of our previous HIV stigma program, PATHS, which focused on providing training to mental health professionals in the Southern United States.
-With our new initiative PUSH, we are expanding our programming to make it available for everyone and expand to a national reach!
+PUSH is following in the footsteps of our previous HIV stigma program, PATHS, which focused on providing training to mental health professionals in the Southern United States.
+With our new initiative PUSH, we are expanding our programming to make it available for everyone!

 My project-1.png